This is a named option in the Electrical and Computer Engineering MS.

 Students are expected to complete the degree requirements and graduate within 3 academic semesters.

 If students have been absent for five or more years, they must file a new Graduate School application for admission and submit it with a new application fee.
-This program follows the Graduate School's Time Limits policy.
+Refer to the Graduate School: Time Limits policy.

 Grievances and Appeals